Rebounding To Detox Heavy Metals

 Note: I list info as a reference, but please get up-to-date options and prices on the Bellicon website.
 And of course, work with your doctor and research your specific contraindications.

-- The bungees are far superior on the joints compared to spring trampolines.
+- The bungees are kinder on the joints compared to spring trampolines.

-- The company says they use environmentally safe materials made in Germany and assembled in the USA.
+- Bellicon says they use environmentally safe materials made in Germany and assembled in the USA.

-- I did not experience off-gassing effects or smells when I unpacked it, which was important since I need to avoid additional toxic exposure.
+- I did not experience off-gassing effects or odors when I unpacked it.

-- And there is really no set-up — just open the box, take the rebounder out of the plastic bag, and unfold or affix the legs.
-(Note: My shipping box had some holes in it resulting in several scrapes on the Bellicon frame so it is a good idea to check for shipping damages.)
+- There is really no set-up — just open the box, take the rebounder out of the plastic bag, and unfold or affix the legs.
+My shipping box had holes in it resulting in scrapes on the Bellicon frame so absolutely check for shipping damages upon receipt.

 How I Rebound

-Because mercury sits on the oxygen receptors which causes fatigue, cardio exercise is ironically out of the question these days.
+Because mercury sits on the oxygen receptors which causes fatigue, cardio exercise has been challenging.
 Rebounding is the one exception.
 It is a gentle form of getting oxygen in my body, stimulating my lymphatic system, and bringing out happy endorphins!

 1. I don’t drink water before to prevent water from sloshing around my belly and putting pressure on my bladder (fyi: I read that incontinence is possible for women who have conceived but that in the long-run rebounding can help strengthen the bladder.)